- Heart Rate Variability: What You Need to Know

 Much as with overtraining, you can overdo fasting, weakening your body and leading to a lower HRV.

-If you want to learn more about intermittent fasting and its benefits, check out my ultimate guide on fasting.
+If you want to learn more about fasting and its benefits, check out my ultimate guide on intermittent fasting.
+If you’ve tried it but struggled with discomfort, read this guide on how to curb your hunger while fasting.

 Other Methods of Increasing HRV

-The 10 hacks I mentioned in this article are the ones I’ve made part of my lifestyle.
-However, there are other methods that are also worth exploring, including:
+The 14 hacks I mentioned in this article are the ones I’ve made part of my lifestyle.
+However, there are other methods that are also worth exploring, including gratitude journaling.

-- Gratitude journaling.
-Based on data from WHOOP, writing down what you are grateful for can elicit a corresponding uptick in HRV.
+Based on data from WHOOP and independent studies, writing down what you’re grateful for can elicit a corresponding uptick in HRV.
 That’s another thing on my list to try!

 Frequently Asked Questions